Carma-tech/sagemaker-deployment-construct/README.md

-Below is an example README that documents the updated project requirements, architecture, and deployment steps.
-You can adjust sections as needed for your project.

----

 # TextClassification ML Deployment Construct

 This repository implements an AWS CDK v2-based infrastructure for deploying, serving, and monitoring machine learning models on AWS SageMaker.
 The project leverages dynamic configuration using AWS AppConfig to update model parameters at runtime without requiring redeployments.
 It includes multiple stacks for model training, archiving, serving, API hosting, testing, monitoring, and more.